Adldap2/Adldap2-Laravel/docs/auth.md

 Model binding allows you to attach the users LDAP model to their Eloquent model so their LDAP data is available on every request automatically.

-> **Note**: Before we begin, enabling this option will perform a single query on your AD server for a logged in user **per request**.
-Eloquent already does this for authentication, however this could lead to slightly longer load times (depending on your AD server and network speed of course).
+> **Note**: Before we begin, enabling this option will perform a single query on your LDAP server for a logged in user **per request**.
+Eloquent already does this for authentication, however this could lead to slightly longer load times (depending on your LDAP server and network speed of course).

 To begin, insert the `Adldap\Laravel\Traits\HasLdapUser` trait onto your `User` model: